electron/governance/wg-upgrades/guide_to_upgrades.md

-# Upgrading Electron's Primary Dependencies
+# Upgrading Chromium in Electron

 As a member of the Upgrades Working Group, you'll likely be part of the upgrades rotation, where 1-2 people on duty work to upgrade Chromium and Node.js in Electron based on the release schedules of the upstream projects.

-This guide lays out basic approaches to upgrading both Chromium and Node.js.
+This guide lays out basic approaches to upgrading Chromium via the automated process determined in [roller](https://github.com/electron/roller).

-## Upgrading Chromium
+## The Patch Stage

 1. Ensure you've fetched the latest information from upstream Electron.